Verdine White

 Verdine Adams White (born Verdine Adams Jr.; July 25, 1951) is an American musician, best known as a founding member and bassist for the band Earth, Wind & Fire.
-White was placed at No. 19 on Rolling Stone's list of The 50 Greatest Bassists of All Time.
+White was placed at No. 19 on Rolling Stones list of "The 50 Greatest Bassists of All Time".

 Early life

 Verdine was born Verdine Adams, Jr. in Chicago, Illinois, on July 25, 1951.
 His father, Verdine Sr., was a doctor who also played the saxophone.
 He grew up listening to recordings of Miles Davis, John Coltrane, and other jazz musicians.
 He was also influenced by Cleveland Eaton, The Beatles, the Motown sound, and his two drummer brothers, Fred and Maurice.
 When he was 15, he saw a double bass in his high school orchestra class and decided that he wanted to play bass.

 He soon got a red electric bass and, taking the advice of brother Maurice and his father, took private lessons from Radi Velah of the Chicago Symphony Orchestra, learning the Billè double bass method, and on weekends learned the electric bass with Chess Records session bassist and trombonist Louis Satterfield, who would later become a member of Earth, Wind & Fire's famed horn section, The Phenix Horns.
 Verdine says he learned everything about the bass guitar from Louis Satterfield, and some of his early bass influences were James Jamerson, Paul McCartney, and Gary Karr.

 Moving toward a newly bought Fender Telecaster Bass instead of the upright bass, Verdine began working the Chicago club scene with local bands.
 Meanwhile, brother Maurice, who was a former session drummer at Chess Records and a member of pianist Ramsey Lewis' trio, had formed the Salty Peppers, scoring a local hit that caught the ears of Capitol Records.

 In early 1970 Maurice moved to Los Angeles, hoping to record the group, which he had renamed Earth, Wind & Fire and called up Verdine asking whether he would like to join, which he did, arriving in Los Angeles on June 6, 1970.